microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 #### Analog Comparator (AC) Setup
 The Analog Comparator is typically enabled by default under Hardware Settings.

-The positive input is set to the USB DETECT pin on the Curiosity Nano which is connected to Positive Pin 4 on the AC by default.
+The positive input is set to the USB DETECT pin on the Curiosity Nano which is connected to positive pin 4 on the AC by default.
 The detection threshold is set using the internal reference voltage generator (DACREF) which is selected as the negative input to the AC.

 To calculate the DACREF, use the formula from the data sheet: